jeganathan-duraisamy/movie-recommender-echo-chamber/README.md

 # Mitigating the Echo Chamber Issue in Movie Recommendation Systems

-A movie recommender that deliberately balances **relevance** against **diversity** to break users out of the "echo chamber" — the loop where a system keeps recommending more of what you've already seen.
+A movie recommender that deliberately balances **relevance** against **diversity** to break users out of the "echo chamber", the loop where a system keeps recommending more of what you've already seen.
 It combines content-based filtering, collaborative filtering, and Singular Value Decomposition, then layers four hybrid variations that inject serendipity, enforce genre diversity, and re-rank with Maximal Marginal Relevance.

 > MSc Data Science dissertation project, University of Surrey.
 Built on the MovieLens 25M dataset.